Binance VS Poloniex: 2023 Crypto Exchange Comparison

 However, neither of the two platforms supports trading with fiat currencies.
 This is a major stumbling block to investors, especially to those who are engaging in crypto trading for the first time.
 If they don’t have any digital coins, they would have to use another platform to convert their USD or EUR, or other fiats, before heading over to Binance or Poloniex.

 Binance is starting to make some positive changes in this respect.
-Two days ago, the platform announced on its website that it now offers deposits and withdrawals of EUR, RUB, UAH, and KZT.
+The platform announced on its website that it now offers deposits and withdrawals of EUR, RUB, UAH, and KZT.
 Users can deposit these currencies to their digital wallets via credit cards and bank cards.
 This is a partnership with Advcash, so you can also use their Advcash Wallet.
 This has some limitations too, as users also need to prove their eligibility by passing a simple KYC (Know Your Customer) verification test before Binance accepts their fiat request.

 If you’re a resident of the US, you should have in mind that from September this year, Binance has launched Binance.us – the American trading desk of the company.
 The new platform is fully compliant with US regulatory laws.
 Those users who have funds left at Binance will be able to withdraw them for a little while longer but making trades and depositing is already disabled for US customers.